MSGuy01/Factor-Finder/README.md

 # Java-Factor-Finder
-Find all the factors of an integer or find the greatest common factor of two integers
+Find all the factors of an integer or find the greatest common factor of two integers.
+I may add float support later.
+# Running